PicsumProjects/PNP/SPEC.md

 ## Get data sent from server

-The client must send a GET request the same as sending data over connections, but the server will respond with the data it wants to send.
+The client must send a GET request the same as sending data over connections, but the server will respond with the data it wants to send, and it's message parameter is "get", not "send".

 ## Close connection (client)